How do I know whether my students read the content I assigned?

 Canvas Page with text

-There are times in which you have content in text format and want students to read it within a Canvas page, instead of linking to a document.
+Sometimes, you have content in text format and want students to read it within a Canvas page instead of linking to a document.

 If you want to create a new Canvas Page, follow the directions below: